pm012/HW7WEBSQLAlchemy/README.md

     Find a list of courses that a particular student attends.
     List of courses that a particular student reads by a certain teacher.

-For requests to issue a separate file my_select.pyWhere they will be 10Functions from select_1to select_10.
-The performance of functions should return the result to similar prior homework.
-When requested, we use the SQLALchemy session mechanism.
+For requests to issue a separate file my_select.py, There will be 10 functions from select_1 to select_10.
+The functions should return the result similar to prior homework.
+It should be used the SQLALchemy session mechanism.

 Tips and recommendations
 This task will check your ability to use SQLALchemy documentation.
 But we will give you the main tips and directions of the solution immediately.
 Let us have the next request.